How To Cycle Through Web Pages Automatically

-So you’ve created a few dashboards or reports and now you’re wondering how you’re going to display these masterpieces to the rest of the world.
+So you’ve created a bunch of dashboards & reports and now you’re wondering how to display these masterpieces to the rest of the world.

 You have the URLs to these web pages and you would like to display all of them in a rotation on screens around your workplace but you’re not sure about the best way to do it.
 Sound familiar?